Skip to main content

 Back to Top

-Preparing for Heat Events
+Preparing for heat events

 As our climate changes, heat events are becoming more common and more severe.
 High temperatures can be dangerous to our health.
 Here are some ways to prepare and keep you and your loved ones safe.